Council Members

 Heidelberg Centre for Migration Research and Transcultural Pedagogy (Hei-MaT) at Heidelberg University of Education

 Havva Engin is Professor of General Pedagogy with a focus on Intercultural Pedagogy at Heidelberg University of Education and Head of the Heidelberg Centre for Migration Research and Transcultural Pedagogy (Hei-MaT).
-Her work and research focuses include the development of educational institutions in migration societies, intercultural and interreligious education, religion-based extremism in young people from Muslim families and language acquisition in the context of migration-based multilingualism.
+Her work and research focuses include the development of educational institutions in migration societies, interreligious education, religion-based extremism in young people from Muslim families, education for democracy and language acquisition in the context of migration-based multilingualism.

 Prof. Dr Marc Helbling